sylhare/sylhare.github.io/_posts/2015-02-08-Linux-Command-Line-101.md

     ls -l -R

-List the file in the directory that contain the word"
+List the file in the directory that contain the word

     ls *word*